Send SMS

 • contains non digit characters

-Telephone numbers must be written in the MSISDN format.
-Each phone number is is analyzed and validated with the result displayed as a status of the the message.
-If this step fails, the message is not sent.
+Phone numbers must be written in the MSISDN format.
+Each phone number is analyzed and validated, with the result shown as a message status.
+If this step fails, the message will not be sent.

 "recipients":[